Shopify/cli/packages/cli/README.md

 FLAGS
   -c, --config=<value>  The name of the app configuration.
       --no-color        Disable color output.
-  --path=<value>        [default: .]
-The path to your function directory.
+      --path=<value>    The path to your function directory.
       --verbose         Increase the verbosity of the logs.

 DESCRIPTION
   Compile a function to wasm.